 Cervical cancer is a type of cancer that affects the cervix.
 The cervix is the lower part of the uterus that connects it to the vagina.
-In most cases, cancer starts developing in the lining of the cervix before spreading to other parts of the body if not detected and treated in the early stages.
+In most cases, cancer starts developing in the lining of the cervix before spreading to other parts of the body if not detected and treated in the early stages it spreads to other parts.

 Symptoms of Cervical Cancer: